Ralph Day Security Officer Heroism Award (Security Services Council)

 Young Professionals Council GSX Experience Award

 This award recognizes two ASIS young professional volunteer members who have exhibited strong leadership in the security industry.
 Applicants need to be below the age of 40.
-The criteria for this award include age, financial need, merit, council volunteer leadership participation and prior attendance at GSX.
+The criteria for this award include age, financial need, merit, and council volunteer leadership participation.